 The look and feel of empowering culture

-- Appreciation: A young Austrian told us: at eBay, Interns are welcomed with the following information: “Dear Interns, you are now our most important employees.
-We urgently need your ideas, challenges and inputs to ensure our future”.
+- Appreciation: A young Austrian told us that at eBay, interns are welcomed with the following information: “Dear Interns, you are now our most important employees.
+We urgently need your ideas, challenges and inputs to ensure our future.”
 Then they are given important and meaningful jobs from the very beginning.
-His experience as an Austrian “Praktikant”: he was literally asked to cook coffee and do some low-level work, no one else wanted to do.
+In contrast, in his experience as an Austrian “Praktikant” intern, he was literally asked to make coffee and do some low-level work that no one else wanted to do.

 - Trust: People are trusted, have access to resources, codes, information.
 Nothing leaks outside.

-- Purpose: People exactly know what the organizations purpose is, and they totally identify with it.
+- Purpose: People know exactly what the organization’s purpose is and they totally identify with it.
 Literally all tech companies try to create technical solutions to human problems.
 This is how it sounds: We are building Facebook to make the world more open and transparent, which we believe will create greater understanding and connection.
 Or LinkedIn: To create economic opportunity for every member of the global workforce.

 Culture needs to be cultivated

 These cultures are cultivated out of a sometimes unconscious and authentic process.
-Many times the famous start-up/garage culture.
+Many times, the famous start-up/garage culture.
 Starting with something, going in iterations, adapting fast.

 As organizations grow out of their start-up phase, they have to make the implicit explicit.
-To make culture tangible by preaching, teaching and writing principles, mottos, values and “teachable principles”.
+To make culture tangible by preaching, teaching and writing principles, mottos, values and “teachable principles.”

 - Making them explicit and communicating

-– Be bold – Focus on impact – Done is better than perfect – Be open – What would you do if you weren’t afraid? – Name things based on what they are – Please don’t hesitate
+– Be bold – Focus on impact – Done is better than perfect – Be open – What would you do if you weren’t afraid? – Name things based on what they are – Please don’t hesitate.

 Variety of cultures – every company has its own “character“: